ioloizou/humanoid-playground/README.md

 # humanoid-playground
-A repository where software tools will be tested on a humanoids robot
+A repository where physics based theories and software tools will be tested on a humanoid robot